copyleftdev/technical-debt-predates-ai/README.md

 ## The Real Problem

-Ali's article describes real symptoms.
+The "Vibe Tax" article describes real symptoms.
 I've seen the Frankenstein codebases.
 I've audited the 50MB todo apps.
 I've watched juniors install a library to check if a number is odd.

 But here's the thing: I saw all of that *before* AI coding tools existed.